"I get commissions for purchases made through links in this post."

 Getting your shoes repaired by a cobbler is no doubt a more expensive option, but I’m sure it’s really worth it.

 The sole separating from the upper of your boots is something of a rarity, but it is expected to take place.
-Fortunately, you can fix it easily using the urethane structural adhesives.
+Fortunately, you can fix it easily using urethane structural adhesives.
 There also have some adhesives specifically formulated for this task like Gorilla Super Glue Gel, which creates a flexible bond without clamping.

 How to do: